 2011 — Dr. Poonam Ishanpara analyzes the pre-test and post-test scores of 39 adults with traumatic brain injury.
 Her results indicate statistically significant differences in long-term memory, short-term memory, and working memory after LearningRx training.
 She publishes a dissertation on her findings: “Cognitive Rehabilitation With LearningRx: Preliminary Improvements in Memory After Traumatic Brain Injury.”

 2011 — LearningRx is chosen to take part in a National Science Foundation study about how cognitive intervention can make permanent, significant changes to the brain.
-The project, which is led by Virginia State University Psychology Chair Dr. Oliver Hill, Jr., measures physical changes in the brain before, mid-way, and after local child and teen participants undergo brain training at the Shreveport LearningRx Brain Training Center.
-In addition to the brain training, the first half of the study includes having participants take four surveys and the Gibson Cognitive Assessment while at the LearningRx Center.
+The project, which is led by Virginia State University Psychology Chair Dr. Oliver Hill, Jr., measures physical changes in the brain before, mid-way, and after local child and teen participants undergo brain training by trainers from the Shreveport LearningRx Brain Training Center.
+In addition to the brain training, the first half of the study includes having participants take four surveys and the Gibson Cognitive Assessment.
 The second portion of the study uses functional magnetic resonance imagining (fMRI) to provide images of the brain while the participants perform certain tasks.
-The scans are taken in the Department of Psychology at the University of Virginia.
+The scans are taken at the LSU Health Sciences Center in Shreveport.
 The results show significant post-training neuronal connections in the cerebellum (manuscript in preparation).

 2010 — LearningRx launches a pilot TBI brain training program at Joint Base Lewis-McChord in Washington.
 In partnership with the Washington State Department of Veterans Affairs, LearningRx provides brain training to soldiers with traumatic brain injuries in an effort to regain or improve brain skills impaired as a result of their injuries.